 Additionally to the limitations already discussed in \cref{ss:limitations} we would like to critically reflect on the following points:

-\textbf{Query Methods} We only evaluated three different QMs which is only a small sub-selection of all the QMs proposed in the literature.
+\textbf{Query methods} We only evaluate four different QMs which is only a small sub-selection of all the QMs proposed in the literature.
 We argue that this may not be optimal, however, deem it justified due to the variety of other factors which we evaluated.
 Further, we excluded all QMs which induce changes in the classifier (s.a.
-LLAL \cite{yooLearningLossActive2019}) or add a substantial additional computational cost by training new components (s.a.
+LLAL \cite{yooLearningLossActive2019a}) or add a substantial additional computational cost by training new components (s.a.
 VAAL \cite{sinhaVariationalAdversarialActive2019a}).
-These QMs might induce changes in the HPs for every dataset and were therefore deemed too costly to properly optimize. \\ We leave a combination of K4 with these QMs for future research.
+These QMs might induce changes in the HPs for every dataset and were therefore deemed too costly to properly optimize. \\ We leave a combination of P4 with these QMs for future research.

-\textbf{Validation Set Size} The potential shortcomings of our validation set were already discussed.
+\textbf{Validation set size} The potential shortcomings of our validation set were already discussed.
 However, we would like to point out that a principled inclusion of K-Fold Cross-Validation into AL might alleviate this problem.
 This would also give direct access to ensembles which have been shown numerous times to be beneficial with regard to final performance (also in AL) \cite{beluchPowerEnsemblesActive2018}.
 How this would allow us to assess performance gains in practice and also make use of improved techniques for performance evaluation s.a.
 Active Testing \cite{kossenActiveTestingSampleEfficient2021} in the same way as our proposed solution shown in \cref{fig:app-data-split} is not clear to us.
 Therefore we leave this point up for future research.